colorants/JavaScriptAI/readme.md

 5. **Start the Server:**
     - Run `npm run start` to start the server.
     - And go to the client directory and run `npm run start:both` to start the client.

+## 🆘 For Issues

+If you encounter any issues, please open an issue on the GitHub repository.